acournoyer1/SYSC-3303-Project/README.md

 Testing instructions:

-	*NOTE* These instructions are to be followed after reaching the prompt in client.java that asks the user to choose read or write
+	*NOTE* Each of these instructions are to be followed after reaching the prompt in client.java that asks the user to choose read or write
 	Each step is testing for a different error, therefore

-	1. In order test for File not Found (error 1):
+	-In order test for File not Found (error 1):
 		-Choose read and type in fileNotFound.txt for the file name -The server should respond with an error 0501

-	2. In order to test for Access violation (error 2):
+	-In order to test for Access violation (error 2):
-		-Choose read and type in accessDenied.txt for the file name -In the project folder their is a file called accessDenied.txt and it has all its read and write permissions denied.
+		-In the project folder their is a file called accessDenied.txt and its permissions need to be denied.
-			-In the case that the file does not have its permissions denied, you can:
+			-In order to deny permissions on the file:
-				-Edit the file permissions by right-clicking the file --> properties --> Security tab --> Edit --> Check off deny read or write
+				-Right-clicking the file --> properties --> Security --> Edit --> Check off deny read/write
-		-The server should respond with error code 0502
+		-In the client thread, choose read and type in accessDenied.txt for the file name -The server should respond with error code 0502

-	3. In order to test for file already exists (error 6):
+	-In order to test for file already exists (error 6):
 		-Choose write and type in test.txt
 		-The server should respond with error code 0506

-	4. In order to test for disk full:
+	-In order to test for disk full:
 		-Restart all the threads and choose a filled drive as the source directory for both the server and client. (for testing we used a filled USB with a single test.txt file in it)
 		- A partition can also be created on the drive in order to test (make a test.txt file in said partition) -Choose write and type in test.txt
 		-The server should respond with error code 0503

+	Files in this project:

 Client.java:

-	-> Creates an instance of client which sends and receives files the server through an intermediate host
+	-> Creates an instance of client which sends and receives files to the server through an intermediate host

 IntermediateHost.java: